Purchasing Your Solar PV System

-After you have chosen your system kW size, price and type, and accepted the Solar Quote, your solar PV retailer, installer or designer will provide you with a contract. read the contract carefully before you make the final decision.
+After you have chosen your system kW size, price and type, and accepted the Solar Quote, your solar PV retailer, installer or designer will provide you with a contract.
+Read the agreement carefully before you make the final decision.

 5: Solar PV system installation

-Your chosen solar PV installer or retailer will come to your home and proceed with the system installation, there are 3 basic parts to most installs.
-1 mounting the solar PV panels in the optimal position, 2 installing the power inverter, charge controller or deep cycle batteries, 3 installing the cabling connecting the panels to the inverter.
+Your chosen solar PV installer or retailer will come to your home and proceed with the system installation.
+There are three necessary parts to most installs.
+1 - mounting the solar PV panels in the optimal position, 2 - installing the power inverter, charge controller or deep cycle batteries, 3 - installing the cabling connecting the panels to the inverter.

 6: Connecting the solar PV system to the grid

-The connection from your homes solar PV system to the grid is usually carried out by your electricity company, in most cases your solar retailer or installer can make this request for you on your behalf.
+The connection from your homes solar PV system to the power grid is usually carried out by your electricity company, in most cases, your solar retailer or installer can make this request for you on your behalf.
 The connection process can be different for each state.

 7: Enjoy the benefits of owning a solar power system!

-Bingo! your done, now its time to start saving on those costly power bills.
+Bingo!
+You're done, now its time to start saving on those costly power bills.
 Keep your solar panels clean and follow the maintenance schedule set out by your solar installer.
-If you have chosen an accredited installer or retailer, chosen quality solar components and continue to maintain your system you should have many years of trouble free clean electricity.
+If you have chosen an accredited installer or retailer, chosen quality solar components and continue to maintain your system you should have many years of trouble-free clean electricity.

 For more information about installing a solar PV system including expert advice and system, prices visit SolarQuotes.com.au.